bitscon/wayfumo_bot/README.md

 ## ✨ Contributing

-PRs and savage roast script enhancements are welcome.
+PRs and witty roast script enhancements are welcome.

 ---